moetunes/dminiwm/README.md

   * Added ability to resize the window on the top of the stack
   * Added having applications open on specified desktop
   * Added a click to focus option
+  * Added ability to change back to last opened desktop.

 ###Installation